tchying/tchying.github.io/about.md

 ---

 #### About
-I'm a third-year Civil Engineering student at the University of Waterloo.
+I'm a fourth-year Civil Engineering student at the University of Waterloo.

 [Click here to download my résumé.](/siteResume.pdf){:target="_blank"}